Tipser/slate/source/includes/_tipser-elements-analytics.md

 * product checkout dialog was opened
 * transaction was finalized

-For a more detailed list of supported events refer to the [List of supported interactions](#list-of-supported-interactions) section.
+For complete list of supported events refer to the [List of supported interactions](#list-of-supported-interactions) section.

 What you do with those events is up to you.
 Typical usage examples are: